 - Twitter: 18-49 (Gen Z, Millennials, Gen X, source)

 Let’s change this list to one that has a demographics perspective.

-Nevertheless, you might have some chances on YouTube since this is the social media platform that has the largest variety of different age groups using it.
+Nevertheless, you might have some chances on YouTube since this is the social media platform with the widest variety of different age groups.

-If your target audience is millennials (the majority of home buyers right now), you will find them in large numbers on all of the above social media platforms except on Tumblr and Snapchat.
+If your target audience is millennials (most home buyers right now), you will find them in large numbers on all of the above social media platforms except on Tumblr and Snapchat.